legoraft/legoraft.github.io/_posts/2025-03-24-arch-install-backups.md

 ping -c 5 archlinux.org
 ```

 If you’re getting any errors and set up your system over Wi-Fi, you should run `nmtui` to connect to your Wi-Fi again.
 After doing this, it will connect automatically on startup.
-You can now check f your system is fully up-to-date (it should be) by running the following:
+You can now check if your system is fully up-to-date (it should be) by running the following:

 ```
 sudo pacman -Syu